uwsSuT/Tintri-API-and-TOOLS/README.md

 ================================================================================
-    USAGE: tintri_snap.py [-v]* (-f | --filer) [--vm <vm-name>] [--description <snap-name>] --list tintri_snap.py [-v]* (-f | --filer) [--vm <vm-name>] --create [<snap-name>] tintri_snap.py [-v]* (-f | --filer) [--vm <vm-name>] --delete (--all | <snap-name> [<snap-name]*)
+    USAGE: tintri_snap.py [-v]* (-f | --filer) [--vm <vm-name>] [--description <snap-name>] --list tintri_snap.py [-v]* (-f | --filer) [--vm <vm-name>] --create [<snap-name>] tintri_snap.py [-v]\* (-f | --filer) [--vm <vm-name>] --delete (--all | <snap-name> [<snap-name]\*)

     the meaning of the options:

     -v               add verbosity
-  --all            delete ALL snapshots (see --delete) -q | --quiet     be quiet (only Error output)
+    --all            delete ALL snapshots (see --delete)
+    -q | --quiet     be quiet (only Error output)
     -f | --filer     Tintri-Filername
-  --vm | --vmname  hypervisor virtual machine name --list           List the Snapshots of the selected machine --create         Create a new Snapshot for the selected machine.
-                   if now snap-name is given the script will be asked for one --delete         Delete the the given snap_names or ALL snapshots if the option --all is given
+    --vm | --vmname  hypervisor virtual machine name --list           List the Snapshots of the selected machine --create         Create a new Snapshot for the selected machine. if now snap-name is given the script will be asked for one --delete         Delete the the given snap_names or ALL snapshots if the option --all is given
-  --version        print programm version and exit --logging <lvl>  Activate Logging of the API commands to the terminal.
-                   possible Levels are:
+    --version        print programm version and exit
+    --logging <lvl>  Activate Logging of the API commands to the terminal. possible Levels are:
                          DEBUG, INFO, WARNING, ERROR, CRITICAL
                      the programm and the http_api are using the python "logging" module.

 ================================================================================
 #       tintri_flr.py
 ================================================================================
-This python script __tintri_flr.py__ intends to mount the prepared "restore-snapshot" from a
-Tintri-Storage on the actual LINUX-System.
+This python script __tintri_flr.py__ intends to mount a snapshot from a Tintri-Storage on the actual LINUX-System.

 After you recovered a Tintri-Snapshot you need to mount the newly generated SCSI-Devices on your LINUX System.
-You can do this by using several LINUX commands or by __tintri_flr.py__ Python script.
+You can do this by using several LINUX commands or by the __tintri_flr.py__ Python script.

 The only thing you have to do for mounting the snapshot is:
 * call the __tintri_flr.py__ without any option!